pme0/gh-pages/content/posts/vit.md

 with
 $\bm{Q}, \bm{K}, \bm{V} \in \mathbb{R}^{N \times d}$.
 Usually $d < D$, that is, the dimensions of the representation is smaller than the dimension of the original embedding.
-The output of the self attention layer is then given by
+The output of the self-attention layer is then given by
 $$\bm{Z}
     = \text{Attention}(\bm{Q},\bm{K},\bm{V})
     = \text{softmax}\left( \frac{\bm{Q} \bm{K}^{T}}{\sqrt{d}} \right) \bm{V}